Environmental Public Health Tracking: Air Quality Data

 You can be exposed to pollutants from the air by breathing in contaminated air or contaminated dust particles.

 Air pollution is linked to lung and heart problems.
 It is also linked to asthma and can make health problems, such as emphysema, worse.
-The United States Environmental Protection Agency (EPA) provides a full list of the health effects of particulate matter and ozone.
+The United States Environmental Protection Agency (EPA) provides a full list of the health effects of air pollution.

 The first step is to know if you live in an area of the state that has high levels of pollution.
-Accessing the Wisconsin Tracking air pollution data will tell you how your community is doing over time.
+Accessing our data will tell you how your community is doing over time.
 Additional information can be found on the Wisconsin DNR website.

 If you are concerned about your personal risk, you can contact Wisconsin Tracking or your regional Department of Natural Resources office.
 You can also view daily current air quality information for Wisconsin or a map of current air quality for selected counties.

-Wisconsin Tracking focuses on pollutants that are regulated by the United States government.
+We focus on pollutants that are regulated by the United States government.
 The government regulates these pollutants through the Environmental Protection Agency (EPA).
 In Wisconsin, the Department of Natural Resources (DNR) provides standards for air quality.
-The data on our portal are from DNR monitoring stations around Wisconsin.
+The data we share with you come from DNR monitoring stations around Wisconsin.

-Data for two types of air pollution are available on the data portal:
+Data for two types of air pollution are available on this dashboard:

 • Particulate matter under 2.5 microns (PM2.5)